 Essential oil.
 The essential oil made from sweet peppers is not pungent.
 It is high in carotenoids and can be used externally to promote healthy skin, hair, and nails.

 Ointment.
-Green and red pepper salves contain high levels of beta-carotene and can be used externally, to soothe skin rashes and dryness, as well as for relieving muscle and joint inflammation.
+Green and red pepper salves contain high levels of beta-carotene and can be used externally to soothe skin rashes and dryness as well as relieve muscle and joint inflammation.

 Capsules.
 This is a convenient way to consume the vitamins and minerals found in bell peppers.
-However, they are just a supplement and should not replace the consumption of fresh fruit and vegetables.
+However, they are just a supplement and should not replace the consumption of fresh fruits and vegetables.

 Herbal Remedies & Supplements

 Tincture, capsules, and oil can be purchased online and from alternative medicine shops.
 They will vary in strength and suitability, so research should be done before choosing a supplement.
-Guidance from a health professional is advised.
+Guidance from a health professional or a licensed herbalist is advised.

 - Life cycle Perennial